 - Some users complained that there weren’t enough piano voices available.

 Though the lack of sufficient number of piano voices is surely something advanced users will complain about, average users are likely to be satisfied by the fact that the sheer range of voices is enough to handle most users’ requirements.
 Add to it the excellent sound reproduction and sound emitting (through speakers) capabilities and the great control options offered by the iOS app for Yamaha P255, and you have a product that matches up to most of the expectations Yamaha had led us to harbour.
-With excellent key action and a compact design thrown in, these make for a unit that can easily count among top choices for those seeking a well-balanced unit within an affordable price range.
+With excellent key action and a compact design thrown in, these make for a unit that can easily count among top choices for those seeking a well-balanced unit.